yohamta/donburi/README.md

 See [GoDoc](https://pkg.go.dev/github.com/yohamta/donburi/ecs) for more details.

+*Note: ECS package is experimental and API is unstable*

 ## Internal Design for `World`

 It is a bit complex, so please refer to the following diagram to understand it.